PlanterApp/planter_blog/content/posts/grow-microgreens-at-home/index.md

 ![A tray of sprouted microgreens failing to stand up](https://ucarecdn.com/e9fcb692-46c9-46ac-8327-598eb17f2c84/Microgreens-result-Planter.jpg)

 I suspect there are two main reasons why this happened.
 First, my seed starting mix was too dense (I use it for soil blocking so it's not as light and fluffy as typical seed starting mixes).
-Second, I got too anxious about taking the weight off the trays as soon as a few sprouts started to emerge.
-I think leaving the weight on for an extra day would have helped force them to root in.
+Second, I got too anxious about taking the weight off the trays as soon as the sprouts started to emerge from the seed hulls.
+I think leaving the weight on for one extra day would have helped force them to root in.

 Undaunted, I’ve already started my next tray of microgreens!
 This time I’m opting for the super easygoing radish and trying vermiculite as a growing medium.
 I’ll be back with an update to this post as soon as the results are in!